8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 (To read more on calculating the matrix, check out: [Calculate portfolio matrix](/essays-and-editorials/finances/calculate-portfolio-matrix/).)

-Right now, I'm severely underweight in the multi-factor fund and slightly overweight in the extended market fund.

 Note: Even though I’m shifting the targets for the funds in a way that makes the individual securities out of balance, the macro-allocations are still in balance.

 Feel a bit like [Tony Stark](https://youtu.be/y0brSA1cyzw) at the moment: